Worldwide Guide to Women in Leadership

 1879-99 Ratu Petronella da Costa of Djenilu (Indonesia)

 Also known as Djeniloe it was a principality in the northern part of Belu-area, which is an area in the middle of the island of Timor, bordering East-Timor.
-She married Raja Rinoe Misek alias Alexander da Costa (1880-1900) of nearby lying principality of Lidak, who was succeeded by their daughter, who was also named Ratu Petronella da Costa.
+She married Raja Rinoe Misek also known as Alexander da Costa (1880-1900) of nearby lying principality of Lidak, who was succeeded by their daughter, who was also named Ratu Petronella da Costa.

 Queen Liliu'okalani